nathanielgreen/bulletjournal_old/README.md

 ## Live Version

-A live version of the app is currently not available nor is a mobile version.
+The app is currently being built as a mobile only app, and a desktop version may follow.
+The app is currently unavailable on either the Apple App Store or Google Play.

 ## Technologies Used